wunksert/Martha/architecture.md

 Use npm run dev:ui (Vite) for development
 Use npm run build:widget (esbuild) for the production widget bundle

-## Interesting demos
-1. A partner exposes their app inside chatGPT so merchant and merchant staff can interact with it
-2. A merchant creates a custom Shopify app and creates a suite of tools for managing their store via chatGPT (discount products, etc)
-2.a A merchant creates a

-3. A merchant creates a brand app for customers

 ## Technology Stack